 BALANDIN GROUP AT UCLA

-Balandin Group conducts fundamental, basic science, research aimed at understanding the properties of strongly correlated quantum materials and developing new electronic, optical, and energy conversion devices based on such materials.
-The underlying phenomena determining or affecting the properties of these novel materials are closely associated with phonons, i.e. quanta of crystal lattice vibrations.
-The materials systems of interest include 1D and 2D van der Waals materials, charge-density-wave condensate materials, and quantum, topological, and chiral materials.
-To investigate the properties of low-dimensional materials we fabricate the test structures in the UCLA CNSI cleanroom and conduct measurements in the laboratories operated by the group.
-If you are a student interested in delivering the next breakthrough in materials research, which will have a game-changing impact on future electronic and energy conversion devices, this group is for you.
+The Balandin Group conducts fundamental, basic science and engineering research aimed at understanding the properties of strongly correlated quantum materials and developing new electronic, optical, and energy conversion devices based on such materials.
+The underlying phenomena determining the properties of these novel materials are closely associated with phonons, i.e., quanta of crystal lattice vibrations.
+The current materials systems of interest include 1D and 2D van der Waals materials, charge-density-wave materials, quantum, topological, and chiral materials, ultra-wide-band-gap semiconductors, antiferromagnetic materials, and composites for thermal and electronic applications.

 Figure 1: Curious and happy Ph.D. students are loading a test structure, they fabricated in the UCLA cleanroom for electronic transport measurements (left panel).
 Well-dressed Ph.D. students are using an advanced microscope to visualize the nanostructure they fabricated.

-Figure 2: Ph.D. students in Balandin Group enjoy access to the most advanced nanofabrication tools and materials characterization facilities at UCLA, the number one public university in the U.S.A. for many years in a row.
+Figure 2: Ph.D. students in enjoy access to the most advanced nanofabrication tools and materials characterization facilities at UCLA, the number one public university in the U.S.A. for many years in a row.